By Adrian Brizuela —

 After soccer megastar Kaka impossibly threaded the ball through three Manchester United defenders and slotted

-for goal in the 2007 Champions League semi-final, he ripped off his jersey to reveal a T-shirt emblazoned: “I belong to Jesus.”
+for goal a Champions League semi-final, he ripped off his jersey to reveal a T-shirt emblazoned: “I belong to Jesus.”

 When his team, AC Milan, claimed the title — second in prestige to the World Cup, it was anti-climatic compared to Kaka’s sensational solo performance in the semi-final.
 He was just too quick and precise, always a nano-second ahead of defenders.
 In fact, when a stalwart defender came crashing in to shut down the attack with physicality, he wound up smashing his own teammate instead.